When Is Partially Observable Reinforcement Learning Not Scary?: Proofs for Lower Bounds

-\textbf{Showing large number of samples are necessary:} Suppose that we attempt to learn this POMDP with an algorithm $\mathcal{A}$, where we are allowed to interact with the POMDP for $ K \le \lfloor\frac{1}{\alpha H}\rfloor$ episodes.
-Now, consider the probability that in these $K$ episodes, we view only dummy observations and get reward 0.
+\textbf{Showing large number of samples are necessary:} Suppose that we attempt to learn this POMDP with an algorithm $\mathcal{A}$, where we are allowed to interact with the POMDP for $ K \le \lfloor\frac{1}{2\alpha H}\rfloor$ episodes.
+Now, consider the probability that in these $K$ episodes, \emph{both $s_g$ and $s_b$ only emit dummy observations} in the first $H-1$ steps and the agent always gets reward $0$.
 We can write this as